-If your dog is suffering from digestive sensitivities due to an acute episode (usually caused by the dog eating something they shouldn't have), parasites or a chronic condition, they are likely to exhibit the following symptoms:
+If your dog is suffering with a digestive system which isn’t working effectively due to infection, parasites or a chronic condition, they are likely to exhibit the following symptoms:

 How a dog’s diet affects their digestive system

 What a dog eats has an impact on their entire body, including their digestive system.
-A specific diet, targeted to your dog's needs, can go a long way to managing your dog’s digestive sensitivities and encouraging a healthy digestive environment.
+A therapeutic diet, or dietary management, can go a long way to managing your dog’s digestive sensitivities and encouraging a healthy digestive environment.

-Food which contains prebiotics can be effective in helping rebalance your dog’s microflora and contribute to a healthier gut.
-Prebiotics are carbohydrates that encourage growth of the healthy bacteria and therefore can be an influence on the composition of bacteria in the gut.
+Food which contains pre and prebiotics can be effective in helping rebalance your dog’s microflora and contribute to a healthier gut.
+Prebiotics are carbohydrates that can act as a platform on which microflora can grow and therefore can be an influence on the composition of bacteria in the gut.

-Highly-digestible and high-quality proteins are essential in providing your dog with the building blocks for cell growth in their body.
-Food which uses proteins from high quality sources can help maintain a healthy digestive system and help avoid making their digestive sensitivities worse.
+Highly-digestible and high-quality proteins are essential in providing your dog with energy and the building blocks for cell growth in their body, and they can also help to lessen the workload on their digestive system.
+The majority of dietary allergens for dogs are proteins, like beef, chicken or lamb, so a food which uses different proteins from high quality sources can help maintain a healthy digestive system and avoid irritating this sensitive system.

-Dogs also need the right balance of fibre in their diet.
-A high quality food should have just the right balance of fibre to make sure your dog can absorb nutrients easily without causing unnecessary strain on their gut.
+Dogs also need the right balance of fibre in their diet; too much and it becomes hard to digest, and too little and they may suffer from constipation.
+A reputable manufactured food will have just the right balance of fibre to make sure your dog can absorb nutrients easily without causing unnecessary strain on their gut.